Tampa Bay’s Andrei Vasilevskiy denies the Capitals, handing them their first regulation loss

-Down 3-1, the Capitals made a push late in the third period.
-Conor Sheary’s power-play redirect off a slick feed from Evgeny Kuznetsov beat Vasilevskiy in front to cut the deficit to one at 11:38, but the Capitals’ late attempts fell short.
+The Capitals made a push in the third period.
+Conor Sheary’s power-play redirect off a slick feed from Evgeny Kuznetsov beat Vasilevskiy in front to cut their deficit to one at 11:38, but the Capitals’ late attempts fell short.

+“I liked the game we played,” Coach Peter Laviolette said.
+“We did a lot of good things. … It’s a tough loss.
+I thought the guys played hard.”

-Washington (5-1-3) suffered its first regulation loss of the season.
+Washington (5-1-3) suffered its first regulation loss.
 Its next game is Thursday at the Florida Panthers.
 Tampa Bay notched its third straight win to improve to 5-3-1.

 Rookie Brett Leason opened the scoring with his first NHL goal.
-He fired a puck from near the boards and the puck deflected off Lightning defenseman Victor Hedman’s stick and past Vasilevskiy.
+He fired a shot from near the boards, and the puck deflected off Lightning defenseman Victor Hedman’s stick and past Vasilevskiy.
 Leason, playing in his second NHL game, was the third rookie to score for the Capitals this season, joining center Hendrix Lapierre and defenseman Martin Fehervary.

 Tampa Bay’s Alex Killorn tied the score at 1 at 3:18 of the second period before Anthony Cirelli’s power-play goal at 8:40 gave the Lightning the lead as he finished a cross-crease dish from Alex Barré-Boulet on a five-on-three.
 Brayden Point scored an insurance goal on the rush at 2:56 of the third.
 Vitek Vanecek made 23 saves for the Capitals.